Maple syrup urine disease

 The principal neurologic disturbance in most patients is cognitive decline.
 This usually begins with executive dysfunction, which is often present in the fourth or fifth decades of life.
 Visuospatial and reasoning abilities deteriorate with age, usually after the age of 50 years.
 During the seventh decade of life, skills in all cognitive domains deteriorate and are typically diffusely impaired (13).

 Although subcortical stroke or transient ischemic attack is the initial symptom in most affected individuals, the first symptom may be migraine-like headache or psychiatric disturbance, including depressive or manic episodes (10).
+Rarely, the initial symptom may be ataxia (81).
 MRI of the brain is always abnormal in symptomatic patients and consistently shows signs of small deep infarcts and a striking leukoencephalopathy (58).
 Such MRI abnormalities may be detectable in affected individuals prior to the onset of any symptoms (10).
 In addition to white matter abnormalities, cortical lesions can also be detected by MRI scan in a substantial portion of patients with CADASIL.
-However, virtually all cases of these cortical lesions are associated with deep progressive signal changes within the underlying white matter, thus suggesting that the cortical changes actually reflect a progressive extension of white matter disease (67).
+However, virtually all cases of these cortical lesions are associated with deep progressive signal changes within the underlying white matter, thus suggesting that the cortical changes actually reflect a progressive extension of white matter disease (68).

 Although the great majority of patients with CADASIL present with symptoms referable to the brain, some present with spinal cord involvement.
 Transient ischemic attack and strokes involving penetrating arteries of the spinal cord, producing isolated weakness of the arms or legs, have been the presenting symptoms.
 In all of these patients, however, neuroimaging studies of the brain have revealed extensive cerebral white matter involvement, indicating that cerebral pathology is present in these patients even if it has not yet manifested clinically (50).